Rian-wahid/mcs/README.md

 - **`mcs_mac_mix`**: A mixing function for four 32-bit words, applying XORs, rotations, and additions to ensure state diffusion.

 ### 3.5 Limitations and Considerations
-- **Endianness**: Similar to the cipher, the MAC implementation assumes a little-endian system.
+- **Endianness**: The implementation now includes platform-specific adaptations for endianness, supporting little-endian systems (x86/x64 Windows, Linux, macOS, FreeBSD) for handling multi-byte values.
+Systems where endianness cannot be determined will default to little-endian.
-- **Flexible-Length Input Handling**: The `mcs_mac_write` function's current implementation requires further development to fully support arbitrary input lengths and proper buffering of partial blocks (marked with `TODO` in the source).
+- **Flexible-Length Input Handling**: The `mcs_mac_write` function now fully supports arbitrary input lengths, correctly buffering partial blocks and updating internal length counters.
 - **Cryptographic Strength**: The security of MCS-MAC depends on the `mcs_mac_mix` function and the key integration.
 It requires formal security analysis to validate its robustness.

 ## 4. Conclusion